LizardByte/Sunshine/docs/source/about/usage.rst

       ..
 Note:: Additionally, apps can be configured manually. `assets/apps_<os>.json` is an example of a list of applications that are started just before running a stream.

       ..
-Note:: Application list is not fully supported on MacOS
+Attention:: Application list is not fully supported on MacOS

 #.
 In Moonlight, you may need to add the PC manually.
 #.
 When Moonlight request you insert the correct pin on sunshine: